blmr/microservices-ecs-demo/examples/manual/README.md

 # 1. Create ECS Cluster
-In AWS Console go to EC2 Container Service, click _Create Cluster_ and call it "EcsClusterDemo"
+In AWS Console go to EC2 Container Service, click _Create Cluster_, call it "EcsClusterDemo" and chose "Create an Empty Cluster"

 # 2. Add ECS instance to the ECS Cluster